-Use this guide to learn how you can transfer points between Velocity and KrisFlyer and understand the steps for transfers from each program.
-We also go through key details you should consider, to help you weigh the value of transferring points between these frequent flyer programs.
-In addition, we look at other benefits of the Velocity-KrisFlyer partnership, so that you can get as many travel perks as possible when you fly with Virgin Australia and Singapore Airlines.
+In the meantime, it's important to weigh the value of transferring points between these frequent flyer programs and to look at other benefits of the Velocity-KrisFlyer partnership.
+You want to get as many travel perks as possible when you fly with Virgin Australia and Singapore Airlines.

 How can I transfer points between my Velocity and KrisFlyer accounts?

 If you want to exchange points between your Velocity and KrisFlyer accounts, you first need to link your frequent flyer memberships.
 You can do this by logging into each account and providing your details for the other program.

 Note that your name and birthdate must be the same for each account.
 Once you’ve linked your Velocity and KrisFlyer memberships, you’ll be able to transfer points between them using the steps below.

 When you transfer points between Velocity and KrisFlyer, the point exchange rate is 1.55 to 1.
 This means a minimum transfer of 5,000 points will give you 3,226 points with the other program (rounded to the nearest whole point).

 If you've transferred points between these programs in the past, it's worth noting that the current exchange rate applied from 1 January 2019.
 Previously, there was a slightly more generous transfer rate of 1.35 to 1.